 A healthcare specialist will inquire about your symptoms, activities, and location if you have serious altitude sickness.
 The provider may do a physical exam, which may include listening to your chest.

 A chest X-ray may be required to determine whether or not there is fluid in your chest.
 In extreme circumstances, your doctor may request a brain MRI or CT scan to look for fluid in the brain.

 Preventing altitude sickness

-- A gradual ascent is the only way to prevent altitude sickness.
-After traveling to heights of 3,000 meters (9,840 feet) or more, the general rule of thumb is that you should not ascend more than 300 meters (980 feet) per day.
+- The only way to avoid altitude sickness is to ascend gradually.
+After ascending 3,000 meters (9,840 feet) or more, the basic rule of thumb is to not rise more than 300 meters (980 feet) every day.

-- Do not exert yourself during the first 24 hours.
-No skiing, hiking or trekking during the first 24 hours decreases the chances of developing altitude sickness.
+- Avoid strenuous activity during the first 24 hours.
+Skiing, climbing, or trekking during the first 24 hours reduces the likelihood of acquiring altitude sickness.

 Treating high altitude sickness

 There is really only one way to treat altitude sickness, and that is decent.
 Most mild cases of altitude sickness can be treated without descent, but if symptoms do not subside or worsen, the descent is required.